andresanaya21/andresanaya21/rke2/README.md

 #### Prodedure

 - Modify the `ansible/inventory` file including the ansible host to each group
-- Modify the `ansible/common_vars.yml` file including the DNS to nlb
+- Modify the `ansible/common_vars.yml` file including the DNS to nlb and additional variables
 - Execute

 ```